nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `add task` feature allows users to add a specific task to their team's task list.
 The following is an example of how a task is added:

-Precondition: Task name is valid (it cannot be empty or begin with a space).
+Precondition: Task name is valid (it cannot be empty or have quotation marks).

 1. User keys in the add task command with the name of the task to be added (e.g. `add_task Complete Resume`)
 2. A task is created and added to the current team's task list.